cyipt/actdev/code/tests/report.md

 introduction of dedicated cycle infrastructure along the line of the fast route would likely help to improve cycle accessibility.

-For journeys to work on foot, we used the Open Source Routing Machine (OSRM) routing engine. <!-- todo: add link -->
+For journeys to work on foot, we used the [Open Source Routing Machine](http://project-osrm.org/) (OSRM) routing engine.

 In addition to the commuter journeys, we also generated routes for journeys from each site to the nearest town centre.
 This included both